Infectious Diseases and Diabetes

 -- The first section of this topic is shown below --

 - Diabetes is commonly associated with an increased risk of certain infections; however, good data to support this contention is often slim for many conditions.

 - According to Boyko and Lipsky (contains review of epidemiological data and risks), "probable" means data support the association, "possible" means presence or absence of the association cannot be confirmed from available information, and "doubtful" indicates that data does not support a link.

-- Doubtful increased risk of infection: S. aureus infections, chronic sinusitis.
+- Doubtful: S. aureus infections, chronic sinusitis.